 Since the fibres aren’t made of natural substances, you will need to undergo a patch test before the main procedure.
 This typically consists of around 100-300 hairs being implanted into your scalp.
 If no reaction occurs in the following weeks (1.5 months), you will be able to undergo the full treatment or series of sessions.

-Throughout the Biofibre hair transplant, angles of the implants are adjusted to ensure that they look natural.
+Throughout the Biofibre hair transplant, the angles of the implants are adjusted to ensure that they look natural.
 Usually, a space of 2mm will be left between each implant to ensure room for the scalp to heal and fix the implant in place.
 It is usually painless due to the use of the local anaesthetic, and any discomfort or pain after the procedure can be managed with common painkillers like paracetamol and ibuprofen.

-After the Biofibre hair transplant, you’d be given medicines to ensure that your scalp remains healthy while it’s trying to heal.
+After the transplant, you’d be given medicines to ensure that your scalp remains healthy while it’s trying to heal.
 You might also be given a special shampoo with which you need to wash your hair.
 Manufacturers also suggest the use of ” Biofibre® SeboCare” to avoid the formation of acne.
 In addition, it is recommended that a wide-toothed comb be used in the direction of the implanted hair.
 Before the brush is used, the person should detangle their hair.

 Biofibre hair transplant gives immediate results.
 However, these fibres can take between 3-4 weeks to fully implant into the scalp.
 It doesn’t require the same recovery time as a traditional hair transplant.
 In fact, it is claimed to have no downtime.
 As the fibres are fully formed from the offset, you will likely have the length, style and colour you want immediately after the procedure.

-The ability to offer psychological comfort for the patient in a short space of time is a valuable benefit, though, for those who are still eligible for FUE or FUT transplants, an unshaven hair transplant may be a more natural alternative to consider.
+The ability to offer psychological comfort to the patient in a short space of time is a valuable benefit, though, for those who are still eligible for FUE or FUT transplants, an unshaven hair transplant may be a more natural alternative to consider.
 If you have only gotten a Biofibre hair transplant for the short term, you should know that this procedure is reversible.
 These implants can be removed from the scalp, after which you can get transplantation surgery if possible.

 If you choose an FUE transplant, you can resume your daily life right away, but hygiene requirements for your scalp are arguably greater since you are relying on your body to accept a foreign substance.

-What Are Biofibre Hair Transplant Side Effects?
+What Are The Side Effects Of Biofibre Hair Transplant?

 According to a case report published in JAAD Case Reports, people with the following conditions should not get these hair implants: